-FUNDING LANDSCAPING DISTRICTS/PARKING BUSINESS IMPROVEMENT DISTRICTS (BIDS) DEVELOPER IMPACT FEES PROPERTY OWNER/DEVELOPER EXACTIONS MECHANISM DISTRICTS Description Assessment on properties located within a specific district that benefit from landscaping and/or parking Alternative to the street of the specific district owners and/or property owners to fund activities and programs intended to enhance the business environment in a defined area.
-Fees paid by developers to pay all or a portion of the costs of any public facility that benefits their development Payments made by developers or property owners in addition to, or in lieu of, development impact fees Alternatively, collection of parking in-lieu fees on new development in lieu of on-site parking environment in a defined area Funds contributed are used to install selected public improvements.
-Alternatively, developers are required to construct and deliver specific improvements Eligible Uses Landscaping districts allow for the funding of lights, recreational equipment, landscaping, and/or parking Parking districts allow for the acquisition, improvement, and operation of shared parking facilities Marketing and promotion Security Streetscape improvements Operating and maintenance of public improvements Special events Security Capital facilities or ongoing services, such as: School impact fee, Mitigation fee (police, fire, Dedication of right-of-way streets and utilitiesProvision of open space Operating and maintenance of park), Water meter installation, Sanitation capacity charge, Water system, facility/backup facility Parks or landscape improvements charge Schools and community facilities Funding Parameters Funds are typically collected concurrently with the annual business license tax or property tax bill, with varying formulas for retail vs. nonretail businesses, and residential vs. non-residential property Once established, annual BID fees are mandatory for businesses/ properties located within the BID boundary Business-based BID fees are collected with business license fees: property-based BID Fees are paid in the form of a specified amount as a condition to the issuance of building permits, an occupancy permit, or subdivision map approval Typically paid or committed as part of the development approval process Parking in-lieu fees can be based on cost of off-site parking facilities fees; property-based BID assessments are collected on property tax bills assessments are collected on
+TABLE 11-3: DE\ /ELOPER/PROPERTY OWNER/USER FINAN ICING METHODS FUNDING MECHANISM LANDSCAPING DISTRICTS/PARKING DISTRICTS BUSINESS IMPROVEMENT DISTRICTS (BIDS) DEVELOPER IMPACT FEES PROPERTY OWNER/DEVELOPER EXACTIONS Description Assessment on properties located within a specific district that benefit from landscaping and/or parking Alternatively, collection of parking in-lieu fees on new development in lieu of on-site parking Annual fees paid by business owners and/or property owners to fund activities and programs intended to enhance the business environment in a defined area Fees paid by developers to pay all or a portion of the costs of any public facility that benefits their development Payments made by developers or property owners in addition to, or in lieu of, development impact fees Funds contributed are used to install selected public improvements.
+Alternatively, developers are required to construct and deliver specific improvements Eligible Uses Landscaping districts allow for the funding of lights, recreational equipment, landscaping, and/or parking Parking districts allow for the acquisition, improvement, and operation of shared parking facilities Marketing and promotion Security Streetscape improvements Operating and maintenance of public improvements Special events Capital facilities or ongoing services, such as: School impact fee, Mitigation fee (police, fire, park), Water meter installation, Sanitation capacity charge, Water system, facility/backup facility charge Dedication of right-of-way streets and utilities Provision of open space Parks or landscape improvements Schools and community facilities Funding Parameters Funds are typically collected concurrently with the annual business license tax or property tax bill, with varying formulas for retail vs. nonretail businesses, and residential vs. non-residential property Parking in-lieu fees can be based on cost of off-site parking facilities Once established, annual BID fees are mandatory for businesses/ properties located within the BID boundary Business-based BID fees are collected with business license fees; property-based BID assessments are collected on property tax bills Fees are paid in the form of a specified amount as a condition to the issuance of building permits, an occupancy permit, or subdivision map approval Typically paid or committed as part of the development approval process